 All drawings are created in the “paint method” of a view.
-When creating general drawings we use (Basic_view) and create a “new type” based on that specific view.
-If we instead needed a type dedicated drawing, then we would create a “new type based on” view to that specific control component.
+When creating general drawings you use Basic_view and create a “new type” based on that specific view.
+If you instead need a type dedicated drawing, then you would create a “new type based on” view to that specific control component.

 Here is some further explanation on the two types of drawings:

 A drawing created to a specific control component.
 This could for example be if you had a specific valve component and the view was only supposed to be used to show that valve.
 In this way you need the control component to be able to get the type dedicated drawing in your project.

 Before you start making drawing code you have to learn how we write our code.

 You use the Pen to setup everything, which refers to pen.
 In VIGO6 you use the pen to change the properties for how you should draw the lines.
 We have listed and explained all the different properties below:

 You use Pen color to decide which color you want the pen to be.
 You can either choose the color directly by using the RGB utility.
 If you instead would like to use some predefined colors, VIGO6 also provides you with a kit for that.

 You use Pen Join to decide how the lines joins when drawing more than one line; also known as a "path".
 In this example, you have a chance to see what the three “joins” look like.

 Miter: Is a sharp normal join.

 Round: Is a round join.